SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ![alt text](/img/posts/gradCAM_bananagram.png "Grad-CAM Bad Feature Detection")

 <br>
 Bias is a pervasive issue in CNN tasks.
-Bias happens when a model learns to predict on something other than the features that would distinguish separate classes.
+Bias happens when a model learns to predict on *spurious features* - something in the data other than the features that would distinguish or separate classes in the real world.
 Whether or not the model predicted these first two images correctly is not exactly my concern here.
-We know that if a model focuses on the unique circular connectors of Duplos, it will have a better chance of predicting Duplos that it hasn't seen before, but if the model can't recognize a Bananagram from the floor, it probably does not know what class it belongs too, even if it does guess correctly.
-But when a model is biased, it is because it has learned to *correctly* predict on other features... features that are associated with the class in training (i.e., with biased images), but not in real life.
+We know that if a model focuses on the unique circular connectors of Duplos, it will have a better chance of predicting Duplos that it hasn't seen before, but if the model can't recognize a Bananagram from the floor, it probably does not know what actually makes a Bananagram a Bananagram, even if it does guess correctly.

+When a model is biased, it is often due to contextual, or background bias.
+That is, because it has learned to *correctly* predict on contextual features that are associated with the class in training (i.e., with biased images), but not in real life.

-In fact, the model may well have predicted this particular Banagram correctly (it did not, it gave it a 53% chance being a Duplo).
+In this case, the model may well have predicted this particular Banagram correctly (it did not, it gave it a 53% chance being a Duplo).
 It may actually associate the floor (or perhaps the shape of its cut out), with the class Bananagram.
-If so, it is perhaps because the other backgrounds in the Bananagram training set include the same background, so when it sees wooden floor background it thinks that it is a Bananagram.
 If all my Bananagram images were taken against a wood floor background, and all the Duplos were taken against a white table backdrop, the model could correctly guess the class of each just by identifying the features of the background.
-In this particular case, I am concerned instead that it is the Duplo images that are biased, since having picked up on the floor background, the model chose Duplo instead of Bananagram.
+This so-called *shortcut learning* is often the result of such *covariate shift*.
+In this particular case, I am concerned that it is the Duplo images that are biased, since having picked up on the floor background, the model chose Duplo instead of Bananagram.

-The issue gets more even more complicated.
-If four out of the five classes of images have a 50/50% split in wood floor vs. white table backgrounds, but one class, lets say Bananagrams, has a 70/30% split, the model might still be biased towards that 70% background because all other things being equal, it is at least 70% correct for one class of objects if it identifies the background alone as its defining feature.
+The issue gets more even more complicated when considering *class imbalance*.
+If four out of the five classes of images have a 50/50% split in wood floor vs. white table backgrounds, but one class (lets say Bananagrams) has a 70/30% split, the model might still be biased towards that 70% background because all other things being equal, it is at least 70% correct for one class of objects if it identifies the background alone as its defining feature.
 Further, if is has trouble identifying distiguishing features in the other classes, then it might still guess Bananagram every time it sees a wood floor background.
 Finally, it may be that the proportion of backgrounds is the same in each class of images, but because Bananagrams are smaller, they take up less space in the frame, and therefore there is more (wood floor) background evident in the class Bananagrams than there is in other classes.

 I'll address bias as a cocern with my self-collected data set again in the conclusion.